Aṅguttara Nikāya 5.192

 So ācariyassa ācariyadhanaṁ niyyādetvā dāraṁ pariyesati dhammenapi adhammenapi kayenapi vikkayenapi brāhmaṇimpi udakūpassaṭṭhaṁ.

-Having offered a fee for his teacher, he seeks a wife by both legitimate and illegitimate means.
+Having offered a fee for his tutor, he seeks a wife by both legitimate and illegitimate means.
 That is, by buying or selling, as well as accepting a brahmin woman by the pouring of water.

 So brāhmaṇimpi gacchati khattiyimpi gacchati vessimpi gacchati suddimpi gacchati caṇḍālimpi gacchati nesādimpi gacchati venimpi gacchati rathakārimpi gacchati pukkusimpi gacchati gabbhinimpi gacchati pāyamānampi gacchati utunimpi gacchati anutunimpi gacchati.